Company Seven.

 The Starfire EDT design (which includes the 105 Traveler EDT (EDF) telescope) consists of three matched optical glasses to combine the colors of the visual spectrum into intense, sharp, concentrated images.
 The views are extraordinary.
 As you can see on the specification sheets, the superb color correction of these EDTs and EDF surpass that of the fluorite doublets, particularly in the far violet part of the spectrum where Technical Pan films have their highest sensitivity.

-The highly acclaimed Starfire EDF design has been available over recent years in 105mm, 130mm, 155mm, 180, and world record 206mm diameter.
+The highly acclaimed Starfire EDF design has been available over recent years in 105mm, 130mm, 155mm, 160mm, 180mm, and world record 206mm diameter.
 These were developed with very fast focal ratios for amateurs who long to achieve superb, wide field astrophotographs.
 For avid astrophotographers, we offer the 155mm Starfire EDF, the new 160mm Starfire EDF and larger EDF refractors with giant 4" focusers to allow coverage of medium format films with minimal vignetting.
 In the hands of knowledgeable astrophotographers, these instruments can produce superb, professional astrophotographs of all your favorite deep-sky objects.
-Images are so sharp, it requires enlargements of up to 30" x 40" to resolve the finest details.
-We also offer the 155mm Starfire EDF with the 2.7" focuser for individuals who desire the ultimate portable, versatile refractor, but do not require the larger focuser.
+Images are so sharp, it requires enlargements of up to 30 x 40 inch to resolve the finest details.

 Their relatively compact arrangement makes the EDF series of telescopes truly one man manageable instruments; affording spectacular views unmatched by any other telescope systems in terms of field of view, detail, color fidelity, contrast and clarity.
 One of the important advantages of a short focal length is that the mounting can be relatively smaller, lighter and more compact than longer telescopes.
 The result is a highly portable refractor system with superior imaging qualities, ideal for a wide variety of astronomical work from high-magnification lunar/planetary to deep sky astrophotography.